zenmonkeykstop/qubes-doc.rtd/developer/code/code-signing.rst

 Using PGP with Email
 ====================

-If you’re submitting a patch by emailing the `developer mailing list </support/#qubes-devel>`__, simply sign your email with your PGP key.
+If you’re submitting a patch by emailing the :ref:`developer mailing list <introduction/support:qubes devel>`, simply sign your email with your PGP key.
 One good way to do this is with a program like `Enigmail <https://www.enigmail.net/>`__.
 Enigmail is a security addon for the Mozilla Thunderbird email client that allows you to easily digitally encrypt and sign your emails.